alyssonfranklin/kantor-onboarding/README.md

 npm run dev
 ```

-This will start both the Next.js frontend and API endpoints on the same port (default 3000).
+This will start the Next.js application with both frontend and API endpoints on the same port (default 3000).

 ### Vercel Deployment